 You don’t want to be waiting on Amazon to deliver the pee cleaner after your puppy has already peed on the floor, and you don’t want to be frantically running around running errands and shopping with a brand new puppy.

 You want all of your focus to be on them and making sure they’re getting comfortable in their new home.

 6 Things To Do Before You Bring Your New Puppy Home

-In addition to getting all of the things you need for your new puppy, there are several other things you need to do before you bring home your new puppy.
+In addition to getting all of the things you need for your new pup, there are several other things you need to do before you bring them home.

 - Puppy proof your home and backyard